ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 suggest the exact nature of the error.
 When the program has been debugged and is working properly, these statements are removed.

-There are some natters that do not affect the correct running of programs, but pertain to style and neatness.
+There are some matters that do not affect the correct running of programs, but pertain to style and neatness.
 For instance, as between two or more similar ways to prepare a part of a program, one should select the one that is most easily understood unless there is an important reason not to do so.